jidongbsu/cs452-buddy-system/README.md

 ## Specification

-## Buddy System Memory Management

-Implement your own memory manager using the Buddy Algorithm.
 You are required to implement the following 4 functions.

  - int buddy\_init(void): buddy\_init() does all the initialization. buddy\_init() does not take any parameters.
 It returns TRUE on success, and FALSE if it is a failure.
 Users are expected to call this function before use buddy\_malloc().
 If they do not call buddy\_init() before calling buddy\_malloc(), your buddy\_malloc() can just return NULL.
  - void\* buddy\_malloc(size\_t size): just like malloc(), your buddy\_malloc() function allocates **size** bytes and returns a pointer to the allocated memory.
 If the memory cannot be allocated, then your buddy\_malloc function should return NULL.